 Compare the Kokeshi dolls with the face on the No theatre mask from 1980, representing a beautiful young woman.
-The eyes are narrow half-ovals, blackened with pierced pupils, the nose and mouth have a realistic modelling and the blackening of the teeth shows a traditional practice.
+The eyes are narrow half-ovals, blackened with pierced pupils.
+The nose and mouth are realistically modelled and the blackening of the teeth shows a traditional practice.

 High eyebrows were much admired and known as Hikimayu, Okimayu or ‘Skybrows’.
 Many geisha and upper class beauties would have their eyebrows shaved and then pencilled in to make them appear higher.
 By the Edo period this practice was restricted to married women, and in 1870 it was banned.

 Many modern Japanese dolls have just slightly high eyebrows, all pencil thin well-defined curves, rather than the Hikimayu.
 One of the best Japanese dolls at Leeds is this doll above, of a type called kimekoni, made of compacted sawdust, silk brocade and paper.